-- Rinse all recreational equipment with high pressure hot water (50°C / 122°F) OR let it dry for at least 5 sunny days.
+- Clean all recreational equipment with a high pressure wash, hot water, OR let it dry for at least 5 sunny days.

-- If you find Asian clam or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or report a sighting online.
+- If you find Asian Clam or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711 or visit EDDMapS Ontario to report a sighting.

 Think you have seen an invasive species?